 Athens Sightseeing by Night and Dinner Show

-Cliché phobic?
-Independent traveler rather than a tourist?
+Are you a cliché phobic, or an independent traveler rather than a tourist?
 Then this one isn't for you.
-You get to see the lights of Athens, look at the picturesque harbors, and then go into the Plaka area of Athens for a pre-canned dinner and show.
-Yet it's mindless fun, less trouble for a tired tourist than finding a unique place on your own, and nearly an essential experience for a first-time visitor to Greece.
+You get to see the lights of Athens, look at the picturesque harbors, and then go into the Plaka area of Athens for a dinner and show.
+However, it's mindless fun, less trouble for a tired tourist than finding a unique place on your own, and nearly an essential experience for a first-time visitor to Greece.

 04 of 17

-Organized trips to Meteora make great sense - it's a long drive into the mountains that most casual travelers won't undertake on their own.
-This one includes a stop at Delphi as well.Continue to 5 of 17 below.
+Organized trips to Meteora make great sense -- it's a long drive into the mountains that most casual travelers won't undertake on their own.
+Even better, find one that includes a stop at Delphi as well (read on for more info on this historical must-see site).Continue to 5 of 17 below.

 05 of 17